HolmesBryant/wijit-carousel/README.md

     - The active control (if controls are present) now has the attribute "active".
 In CSS, you can target it with element[active] { ... }.
     - Added "slip" to list of effects.
     - Exposed CSS variables "--overflow", "--transition-timing", "--container-height", "--perspective", "--perspective-origin".
 These must be applied to the wijit-carousel element, not :root or body.
+- v2.1
+    - Exposed "--orientation" css variable which determines the placement of the controls relative to the slide panel.

 ## Usage